 Finding Practitioners for my research

 Initially, I contacted a family member who is a retired Army officer and currently running a human rights’ organization in Bangladesh.
 Being able to make contacts through personal relations facilitated this process.
 The next step was to conduct snowball sampling on my existing participants.
 Snowball sampling is applied when it is difficult to find research targets.
 In this process the existing participants of the research help to recruit future accomplices among their acquaintances (Burns et al., 1993).
 Moreover, Polit-O’Hara and Beck (2006) argue that one other name for the snowball method is the “chain method” and this makes finding research participants cost effective.
-Without such methods, it might have been difficult to find a targeted, specialised audience for this particular research.
+Without such methods, it might have been difficult to find a targeted, specialized audience for this particular research.
 As my project was based on an important (and urgent) subject, snowball sampling helped me to reach a larger audience.
 Therefore, with the help of snowball sampling, I was able to make contact with the study’s first participant; a practicing senior lawyer from the Bangladeshi Supreme Court.
 He also put me in contact with another experienced colleague working in the same field.

 I contacted both individuals via email and sent them the necessary information.
 They were very cordial with the reply.
 The second step was to arrange a suitable time to conduct the interviews.
 Due to the time difference, both interviews were conducted early in the morning via Skype, which was both cost-effective and allowed me to record the interviews.
 Both of my interviewees agreed to have the interviews recorded.
 However, as I took the interview over Skype I was not able to record the data properly, but I listened carefully and noted down their responses.
 When I conducted my first interview with a practitioner, I observed that my participant was very cordial although rather hesitant and anxious when asked certain questions.
-An example of such a question was, ‘do you think there is any corruption in the legislative bodies?’.
+An example of such a question was, ‘do you think there is any corruption in the legislative bodies?’
 Some answers were very short, for example:

 Interviewer: How effective do you think the judicial administration is at punishing criminals?